stevecapacity/IntuneMigrationV3/README.md

 * Users have a minimum license of Intune and Azure AD Premium P1
 * Intune has been configured to support the desired configurations, applications, and policy to support devices

-## Application registrations
-App registrations are created in both **Tenant A** and **Tenant B**.
-This will be the primary means of authenticating objects throughout the various scripts used in the process.

-Both registratinos will require the following permissions:
-* Device.ReadWrite.All
-* DeviceManagementApps.ReadWrite.All
-* DeviceManagementConfiguration.ReadWrite.All
-* DeviceManagementManagedDevices.PrivilegedOperations.All
-* DeviceManagementManagedDevices.ReadWrite.All
-* DeviceManagementServiceConfig.ReadWrite.All
-* User.ReadWrite.All